ticogodinho/ticogodinho/README.md

 - 👀 I’m interested in learning new things, movies, law and sports
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects that develop my skills
-- 📫 Send me a email: luizguilhermecgodinho@gmail.com
+- 📫 Send me an email: luizguilhermecgodinho@gmail.com